-Between 2006 and 2015 reefs within this region were exposed to a series of acute disturbances including cyclones and storms, high water temperature leading to coral bleaching, and flooding of the Fitzroy River (Figure 30c-e).
-These disturbances resulted in a clear reduction in coral cover (Table 14, Figure 31a).
-The disproportionate loss of Acropora (Figure A 6) resulted in a reduction in the community composition indicator scores (Table 14, Figure 29).
-Compounding the impact of the acute disturbances was a low rate of recovery of coral cover demonstrating the effect of chronic impacts (Figure 30e), evidenced by high levels of disease (Figure A 7) and declines in the cover change scores between 2007 and 2014 (Table 14).
-During this period of slow recovery annual discharge from the Fitzroy River was mostly well above median levels (Figure 30d).
-No assessment of change in the macroalgae indicator scores between 2007 and 2014 at 5 m depth was possible (Table 14) as scores were zero at all reefs in both years: further implicating availability of nutrients in the observed slow recovery.
-The initial increase in macroalgae cover occurred as brown algae of the genus Lobophora rapidly occupied space made available following the death of corals in 2006 (Figure 31c, Diaz-Pulido et al. 2009).
+Between 2006 and 2015 reefs within this region were exposed to a series of acute disturbances including cyclones and storms, high water temperature leading to coral bleaching, and flooding of the Fitzroy River (Figure 31c-e).
+These disturbances resulted in a clear reduction in coral cover (Table 14, Figure 32a).
+The disproportionate loss of Acropora (Figure A 6) resulted in a reduction in the community composition indicator scores (Table 14, Figure 30).
+Compounding the impact of the acute disturbances was a low rate of recovery of coral cover, demonstrating the effect of chronic impacts (Figure 31e), evidenced by high levels of disease (Figure A 7) and declines in the cover change scores between 2007 and 2014 (Table 14).
+During this period of slow recovery annual discharge from the Fitzroy River was mostly well above median levels (Figure 31d).
+No assessment of change in the macroalgae indicator scores between 2007 and 2014 at 5 m depth was possible (Table 14), as scores were zero at all reefs in both years: further implicating availability of nutrients in the observed slow recovery.
+The initial increase in macroalgae cover occurred as brown algae of the genus Lobophora rapidly occupied space made available following the death of corals in 2006 (Figure 32c, Diaz-Pulido et al. 2009).

 Prior to the commencement of the MMP, Queensland Parks and Wildlife Service monitoring of reefs in Keppel Bay from 1993-2003 recorded substantial loss, and subsequent recovery, of coral cover following thermal bleaching events in 1998 and 2002 (Table A 7).
 Initial MMP surveys in 2005 documented 'good' to 'very good' hard coral cover on all the Acropora-dominated reefs, confirming the potential for recovery at these reefs when not subjected to additional pressures.

-Recent improvement in the coral change indicator (Table 14) to "moderate' levels reflects improvement at several reefs, however across the region, recovery remained slightly below expected rates.
-A maximum score of 1 for the coral change indicator returned for Pelican Island, 2 m depth (Table A 8), should be treated with caution as expected increase from the almost zero coral cover at that location is very low and within sampling error of the coral surveys (Figure 30d).
+Elevated water temperatures (2016, 2017, Figure 31c) and exceedance of median discharge levels from the local catchment (in 2017, Figure 31d) did not result in substantial loss of coral cover, but are likely causes of observed low rates of increase in coral cover represented as chronic stress (Figure 31e).
+High water temperatures in 2020 resulted in extensive bleaching and observed mortality of corals at Barren Island during surveys.
+Despite this mortality, and the regional stress imposed by the 2020 bleaching event, coral cover across the region increased between 2019 and 2020 (Figure 32a).
+Recent improvement in the coral change indicator (Table 14) to "moderate' levels reflects improvement at several reefs, however across the region recovery remained slightly below expected rates, that would return a score of 0.5 (Figure 32d).